Make your Christmas tree Pinterest-worthy with these simple steps.

 How many ornaments should I use?

-While we can’t tell you exactly how many ornaments to hang on your tree, we can provide you with a guideline to help you estimate how many ornaments you should use.
-For trees under 9 feet, we would recommend using 10-15 standard size ornaments per foot.
+For trees under 9 feet, we recommend using 10-15 standard size ornaments per foot.
 If your tree is 9 feet or taller, we recommend 12-20 ornaments per foot.

-We also recommended that you vary the size of your ornaments, and to spread them out throughout the tree.
-For example, here is a list of ornaments that were used by professional decorators for a 12' tree:
+Using ornaments of varying sizes yields an attractive result.
+For example, this is a list of ornaments used by professional decorators for a 12' tree:

 How should I hang my ornaments?

-There are a couple things to note.
-Make sure to purchase your ornaments based on your tree size.
-Larger ornaments may take up too much space on smaller trees, while smaller ornaments may not even be visible on larger trees.
-Additionally, we also recommend that you have extra ornaments on hand in case any of your ornaments are lost or broken.
+Consider your tree’s size when buying and hanging ornaments.
+Larger ornaments may take up too much space on smaller trees, while smaller ornaments may “disappear” on larger trees.
+Additionally, consider having extra ornaments on hand to replace any that have been damaged or broken.

 Step 6: The Tree Skirt

-For decorating oversize or commercial Christmas trees, you can follow the same format as decorating other trees.
-However, if all that tree space feels overwhelming, here are a few extra tips to guide you through the decorating process.
+Decorating commercial Christmas trees is not that much different from decorating a smaller tree.
+However, if the size feels overwhelming, here are a few additional tips to guide you through the decorating process.

-As trees get taller, they also get wider and have more space to fill.
-With larger Christmas trees, you should generally have nine (9) feet of garland per foot in tree height.
-It is a good idea to have extra garland to fill up space if needed.
+As trees get taller, they also get wider, with a larger area to fill.
+Larger trees require at least nine feet of garland per foot in tree height.
+It’s a good idea to have extra garland to fill up space if needed.